 - 3 Methods to Fix FFXIV Unable to Download Patch Files

-Sometimes, the updated driver itself may be a cause for the Ethernet doesn’t have a valid IP configuration error.
+Sometimes, the updated driver itself may cause the Ethernet not having a valid IP configuration error.

-- Then, Right-click on This PC and select Properties.
+- First, Launch Windows Explorer.
+Then, Right-click on This PC and select Properties.

 - Select the Device Manager option on the left.